needs-coffee/winbackup/README.md

 A python package to back up user files on Windows to 7z archives.
 Useful for offsite or cloud backups and backups can be optionally encrypted with AES256.
 Archives can be Optionally split archives into smaller archives for easier management.
 As well as user files can backup Plex Media Server, Hyper-V Virtual Machines and VirtualBox Virtual Machines.

-- embeds 7za to perform compression
+- embeds 7z to perform compression
+- saves lists of installed programs and drivers
 - optional AES256 encryption
 - Archives produced are full backups - no incremental backups at present
 - Archives saved in the format - host_user_yyyy-mm-dd_folder.7z